adelra/kaggle_credit/README.md

 For the final model, I have used GradientBoosting model as it has performed much better than others.
 The final parameters of the model are as follows:
 1) Loss = ls
-2) n_estimators = 300 (it is a high number but as GB is robust on overfitting we're good!)
+2) n_estimators = 300 (it is a high number but as GB is robust to overfitting, so we're good!)

 I did not have much time for hyperparameter search or feature selection therefore my final score is a quite normal score.
 I got 85.9 on the public leaderboard and 86.6 on the private leaderboard.